lucasribeirodasilva/lucasribeirodasilva/README.md

   }
 }

-if lucas_got_job
+if lucas_is_employed
-  puts "Lucas got a job! 🎉 Lucas will be super happy and a great asset to the company!" else puts "Lucas is still looking for a job. 🔍 Don't miss out on a talented and dedicated software engineer!
-Hire Lucas and watch your projects soar to new heights! 🚀" end```
+  puts "Lucas has been employed! 🎉 Lucas will be super happy and a great asset to the company!" else puts "Lucas is still looking for a job. 🔍 Don't miss out on a talented and dedicated software engineer! 🚀" end```